amar528/amar528.github.io/leetcode-75/README.md

 900ms beats 41%/97%

 ### 1456 - Max Num of Vowels in Given Substring Length
-Left and right window, create substring and use Counter with map function to only return vowel counts.
+Left and right window, create initial substring window and use Counter with map function to only return vowel counts.
 Sum these together.
-Works but too slow for final test cases.
-Computing previously counted occurrences could be replaced by dropping the left item from the previous count and adding the right element
+Then check l and r moving the window at end of the loop, -/+ max count so far

 ## Stack